kylrth/kylrth.github.io/content/post/matrix-registration/index.md

 {{< zoom-img src="federation.png" >}}

 In our case, I host the server at matrix.kylrth.com, and you and I can connect to it with various [clients](https://matrix.org/clients-matrix/).
 We can write each other messages, but we can also communicate with people on other Matrix servers.
-There are a ton of cool features to Matrix, such as [bridging](https://matrix.org/bridges/), voice and video calls (still not supported by my server), and encryption.{{% sidenote %}}You can read a more extensive beginner's guide to Matrix [here](https://joinmatrix.org/).
+There are a ton of cool features to Matrix, such as [bridging](https://matrix.org/bridges/), voice and video calls, and encryption.{{% sidenote %}}You can read a more extensive beginner's guide to Matrix [here](https://joinmatrix.org/).
 Also check out the Matrix [website](https://matrix.org).{{% /sidenote %}}

 ## creating an account